Montana-Media-Arts/391_ARVR-Fall2020/modules/week-3/_posts/2017-01-02-questions.md

 ## To Do

 * Take five minutes and think about these questions.
-    * What will be for?
+    * What will your application do?
     * Who is your audience?
-    * What technologies will they have?
+    * What technologies will the audience have?
-    * What will their level of comfortability be?
+    * How comfortable will your audience be?
 * Take five minutes and discuss with someone else your answers.
 * Share with the group your collective thoughts.